Are you sure you want to delete this comment? It cannot be undone. |

 Unfortunately, many technological additives do not have to be declared by the manufacturer so just because they do not appear on the label does not necessarily mean they are not in the food.
 If in doubt, ask the manufacturer directly exactly what technological additives their foods contain.

-it says my pup needs 3 cans a day? surely that can't be right.. he's only a 12kg cockapoo..WilsonsMum WilsonsMum •one month ago
+it says my pup needs 3 cans a day? surely that can't be right.. he's only a 12kg cockapoo..WilsonsMum WilsonsMum •2 months ago

-I don't think he needs 1.2kg of meat a day?!Butchers Petcare WilsonsMum •one month ago
+I don't think he needs 1.2kg of meat a day?!Butchers Petcare WilsonsMum •2 months ago

 The amount of food you feed your dogs depends on a lot of things: their size, their weight and how much they exercise every day too.
 You know your dog better than anyone else.
 Our guide shows you how many 400g cans we would recommend you feed your dog each day.
 If you are still unsure we would suggest you contact your Vet for advice.SharonSmith37 •3 months ago

 I have always been hesitant to put my puppy on wet food thinking it would give her a funny tummy but seriously this is the only dog food that I would 100% recommend to people.
-I absolutely swear by this food for my fussy cockapoo pup.WilsonsMum SharonSmith37 •one month ago
+I absolutely swear by this food for my fussy cockapoo pup.WilsonsMum SharonSmith37 •2 months ago

-do you find the portion recommendations to be right? xButchers Petcare SharonSmith37 •one month ago
+do you find the portion recommendations to be right? xButchers Petcare SharonSmith37 •2 months ago

 Thanks so much for the feedback LandOfLabs!!
 We're delighted your puppy loves our food :)Annette Macleod •one year ago